seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

     Installed GHC.
     Would add the following to PATH: /Users/seanhess/.stack/programs/x86_64-osx/ghc-7.10.2/bin

-It says to add to your PATH, but that's only if you want a `ghc` executable available globally.
-For this tutorial we don't need it.
+You can add the folder to your PATH, but we don't need it because we're going to use stack commands instead.

 Run the Code!
 -------------

 Now we're ready to run some code!
-Let's fire up the REPL, called ghci
+Let's use stack to fire up ghci, which is a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).

     $ stack ghci
     Configuring GHCi with the following packages: my-project